I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Day Two

 5:45 a.m. — Wake up and start work.
-I get up to date with what’s happened on the weekend and check that my automated reports.
+I get up to date with what’s happened on the weekend and check my automated reports.
 Sometime before 6:30 a.m., I get the kettle on for M.’s pour-over coffee before I go back to my meetings.
 There’s a 20-minute gap where I get changed and do my skincare and brush my teeth.
 I’d love to be a skincare person but honestly I’ve spent too much money on product that I don’t use and that just goes bad.
 Washing my face and using sunscreen is a win.
-I also make sure that M.’s lunch is in his bag and I get our travel mugs ready.
+I make sure that M.’s lunch is in his bag and I get our travel mugs ready.
 We recently splurged on a stupidly expensive espresso machine that we call his Engagement Espresso, as it cost the same as my stupidly expensive ring.

 8 a.m. — We drive to work.
 Prior to buying our house, we were both working from home and lived in a city with amazing transit.
 We only needed one car.
-Since buying the house and moving to a city where public transit is a joke (the one bus goes past our house every 90 minutes), M. changed jobs and is in the office every day and I have to go in three days a week.
+Since buying the house and moving to a city where public transit is a joke (the one bus running goes past our house every 90 minutes), M. changed jobs and is in the office every day and I have to go in three days a week.
 We need a second car or for the e-bike rebate to come through.
 I’m also done in the office by 1 p.m., but M. works normal hours, so I either have to take the bus home, or go to the gym for three hours.
-Today though, I drop M. off.
-I will pick him up later as he has a half-day because of a dental appointment.
+Today though I drop M. off as he has a half-day because of a dental appointment.
+I will pick him up later.

 AdvertisementADVERTISEMENT